leefuller23/www/content/post/build-site-with-cloudflare-pages.md

 Hugo allows us to manage text files in Markdown format.
 When we execute the Hugo binary in the root of our repository it processes the Markdown files and produces a finished HTML website, with pages linked together, uniform navigation etc.

-If we were building our site to self-host it would be necessary to (download Hugo)[https://gohugo.io/getting-started/installing/] but because we are using Cloudflare Pages - this aspect is taken care of.
+Usually (if we weren't using Cloduflare Pages) it would be would be necessary to (download Hugo)[https://gohugo.io/getting-started/installing/] however this is taken care of.
+All we need to do is point Cloduflare Pages at our GitHub repo.

-Each time we commit to our Main/Master branch Cloudflare will automatically rebuild the entire site and deploy it automatically.
+Each time we commit to our Main/Master branch, Cloudflare will fetch the code, rebuild the entire site and deploy it automatically.

 ## GitHub